samjulien/blog/_posts/2019-08-23-golang-and-angular-series-part-2-developing-and-securing-angular-apps.markdown

 </div>
 ```

-Here, you are creating a new navigation bar including functions from `AuthService` to allow users to login and logout.
+Here, you are creating a new navigation bar including functions from `AuthService` to allow users to log in and log out.
 Underneath this navigation bar, you are including the `router-outlet` component inside a `div.container-fluid` element (this is part of Bootstrap).
 The outlet element is what tells Angular to ask to the routing module which page it should load.

 It's a very common practice to include the navigation bar together with the routing component.
 This ensures that the menu is present on all of your pages, without having to reload the navigation bar for each individual page.